Keep-Passion/ImageStitch/README.md

 ## Citation
 If you use it successfully for your research please be so kind to cite our work:

-Ma B, Ban X, Huang H, Ya S, Liu W, Wu D. Micrograph oriented sequential micrograph stitching: VFSMS, Still in Submission...
+Ma B, Ban X, Huang H, Ya S, Liu W, Wu D. A Fast Algorithm for Material Image Sequential Stitching, Still in Submission...

 ## Acknowledgements
 The authors acknowledge the financial support from the National Key Research and Development Program of China (No. 2016YFB0700500)